iamvisheshsrivastava/Autoencoder-Optimization-Anomaly-Detection/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://opensource.org/licenses/MIT) file for details.

 ## Contact

-For questions or feedback, please contact Vishesh Srivastava at [your.email@example.com].
+For questions or feedback, please contact Vishesh Srivastava at srivastava.vishesh9@gmail.com.